-Take Five - World markets themes for the week ahead
+Take Five: World markets themes for the week ahead

 5/IT'S COLD OUT THERE...

 Yes, it is that time of year again!
-Movers and shakers from politics, central banks, industry and finance descend onto the Swiss Alpine town of Davos to brainstorm, chinwag, network, ski, party and figure out how to deal with some of the world's most pressing problem.
+Movers and shakers from politics, central banks, industry and finance descend onto the Swiss Alpine town of Davos to brainstorm, chinwag, network, ski, party and figure out how to deal with some of the world's most pressing problems.

 Japan's Prime Minister Shinzo Abe and German Chancellor Angela Merkel will join Irish Taoiseach Leo Varadkar and South Africa's Cyril Ramaphosa, among others.
-Of course no Davos would be complete without International Monetary Fund chief Christine Lagarde, while Britain's Prince William will add a splash of royal glamour.
+Of course no Davos would be complete without International Monetary Fund chief Christine Lagarde, and Britain's Prince William will add a splash of royal glamour.
 And then there are the new(ish) kids on the block: Brazil's far-right President Jair Bolsanero, Italy's Giuseppe Conte and his Spanish counterpart Pedro Sanchez.

 But more noteworthy may be the list of those who won't come: U.S. President Donald Trump and his cabinet, Brexit-bound British Prime Minister Theresa May and French President Emmanuel Macron, who will stay at home to deal with the "yellow vest" protests.